 This course analyzes the growing spread and development of sport throughout the world, as well as how the governing bodies involved affect the structure, organization, and delivery of sport.
-Prerequisite: A grade of C or better in SMB-1050 Foundations of Sports Management.
+Replaces: MGT-3320 and SRMP-2010.
+Prerequisite: C or higher in SMB-1050 .

 SMB-4000: Sports Management Capstone Course (3 hours)

 This capstone course represents the culmination of the Sports Management Program.
 It focuses on designing a sports management project or program that reflects current trends using an integrative systems perspective.
 The student will demonstrate a working knowledge of accounting, economics, and finance and how these practices are important to a sports organization.
 The student will use evidence based management practices.
-Prerequisite: A grade of C or better in SMB-1050 Foundations of Sports Management.
+Replaces: SRMP-4800.
+Prerequisite: C or better in SMB-1050.
 Recommended 12 credit hours of sports management courses prior to taking this course.
-Replaces: SRMP-4800.

 SMB-4910: Special Topics: Sports Management & Business (3 hours)

 An in-depth study of a topic relevant to a current topic in the discipline or a topic of interest that is not addressed in other departmental courses.
 The course may be repeated for credit so long as the topic is different.